Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Find out assemblies in special conditions (contains incompatible APIs or circular reference).

 #### Instruction
-1. Select the Version and Process.
+1. Input VERSION and PROCESS.
 2. Filter data with assembly name or other conditions.
-3. Click on the assembly in results to view its details (optional).
+3. Click the assembly in results to view its details (optional).
 4. Click EXPORT TOTAL to export the results as excel (optional).
 5. Get Results.
 ![Process'sAsssembliesOverview](image/Process'sAsssembliesOverview.png "Process's assemblies overview")